All Episodes

 Brady wants to avoid talking about Trump.

-Well, wait a minute, man, we're all judged by the company we keep.
+We're all judged by the company we keep.

 Donald Trump has said some things and perhaps done some things that people find morally questionable.

-So if that's your guy, Brady, and if you have a hat in your locker room that says make America great again, and you're hanging out with him, Brady, then he's shouting you out, and you all are writing letters to him and that sort of thing.
+So if that's your guy, Brady, and if you have a hat in your locker room that says make America great again, and you're hanging out with him, Brady, then he's shouting you out.

-People want to say that's your boy.
+People want to say, that's your boy?

-The media celebrated Colin Capernick.
+The media celebrated Colin Kaepernick.

 What are you talking about?

-Treat him like they treated Capernick.
+Treat him like they treated Kaepernick.

-Capernick was treated as a conquering hero by the drive-by media.
+Kaepernick was treated as a conquering hero by the drive-by media.

-Then the professor writes, then we'll really see how well Brady holds up under pressure.
+Then the professor writes, Then we'll really see how well Brady holds up under pressure.

-And it was just yesterday, USA Today had a column by female sports writer columnists suggesting that Brady had a lot of things to explain.
+And it was just yesterday, USA Today had a column by female sportswriter columnists suggesting that Brady had a lot of things to explain.

 He has a lot of excuses to make.